-The Nomination Form is registered and a letter acknowledging receipt of nomination is sent to both the nominator and the nominee.
-Once nominations close the nomination forms are forwarded to the Australia Day Selection Panel.
-The panel will preside over the nominations and determine the award recipients.
+Once nominations close the nomination forms are forwarded to the Indigo Shire Community Grants and Awards Advisory Committee.
+The committee will preside over the nominations and determine the award recipients.
 Nominees may, at the discretion of the Selection Panel, be transferred to another category.

 Emma George Junior Sporting Scholarship